 There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
-If reviewers turn down your Level 2 Appeal, you can choose whether to accept that decision or to go on to Level 3 and make another appeal.
-At Level 3, your appeal is reviewed by an Administrative Law Judge or attorney adjudicator.
+If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision.

-• Section 8 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+• The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section 8 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.